2022-23 Residence Life Handbook

 TELEVISION: Cable T.V. boxes are available for sign-out in the housing department at no cost.
 If a cable box is not returned it is a $100 fee.
 If any of the original parts are not returned it will be $20 for each missing piece.

-AIR CONDITIONING: Every residence hall has central air conditioning that is controlled and monitored by the maintenance department.
+HEATING AND COOLING SYSTEM: Every residence hall has central heating and air conditioning that is controlled and monitored by the maintenance department.
 As each person’s degree of comfort is different, fans are allowed in the residence halls.
-The central air conditioning is adjusted as the weather dictates.
-Windows need to remain closed, or the student may be subject to a fine.
-In Traxler Hall, students will have control of their temperature (only a preset range), students should be courteous of their other roommates when adjusting the temperature.
-If you have concerns with the temperature of your space, please contact the on-duty RA.
-The RA will submit a work order.
+The heating and cooling system is adjusted as the weather dictates.
+Because of the way these systems operate, open windows will alter the temperature significantly in our large buildings.
+Windows need to remain closed.
+Any students who are found to have their windows open will be subject to a fine.
+In Traxler Hall, students will have control of their temperature (only a pre-set range), students should be courteous of their other roommates when adjusting the temperature.
+If you have concerns about the temperature of your space, please contact the on-duty RA.
+The RA will submit a work order for maintenance.

-INTERNET ACCESS: Wireless internet access is available in all Residence Halls at no extra cost.
+INTERNET ACCESS: Wireless internet access is available in all residence halls at no extra cost.
 Residents must bring their own computer systems as they are not provided by the college.
+Residents may not add any additional routers or Wi-Fi boosters to their rooms.
 If you experience issues with your internet, please contact the IT department by emailing [email protected].

 ACCIDENT AND ILLNESS: In case of an accident or illness, the resident assistant (RA) on-duty should be notified immediately.
 If necessary, they will contact professional housing staff who will come to the building/room where assistance is needed.